 Worked with the NSP on an outreach campaign regarding proper use (or abstention from use) of fertilizer consisting of social media posts and an interactive "fertilizer calculator" on the NSP website.
 Social media posts were made on the Neponset River Watershed Association's Facebook and Twitter Accounts and Neponset Stormwater Partnership member communities were asked to "share/retweet" it to their own Facebook and/or Twitter accounts.
 The fertilizer and lawn care section of the NSP website was updated, along with the NSP's "fertilizer calculator" that allows a user to enter several pieces of information and returns a suggested fertilizer application rate based on guidance from the NEIWPCC Northeast Voluntary Turf Fertilizer Initiative.
-Additionally, Facebook ads regarding fertilizer and lawn maintenance were Targeted Audience: Residents, Businesses, Industry Responsible Department/Parties: DPW Operations Measurable Goal(s):
+Additionally, Facebook ads regarding fertilizer and lawn maintenance were posted.
+Targeted Audience: Residents, Businesses, Industry Responsible Department/Parties: DPW Operations Measurable Goal(s):

 The social media post was shared on the Town's Facebook and Twitter account.
-Facebook ads also reached 3,548 people.
-Message Date(s): April 8-18, 2021 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+The Facebook/Instagram social media campaign reached 9,600 Medfield residents.
+Message Date(s): March 28 - April 13, 2022 Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made: